This yearlong program runs from September 30, 2024 through June 6, 2025

 - One-Page Statement of Purpose

-Your Statement of Purpose is simply a short essay in which we'd like you to tell us a little about yourself, your writing experience and goals.
-Your Statement of Purpose should be one full page in length, single or double spaced.
-Once written, copy and paste the text into the correct field not he application page.
+The Statement of Purpose is simply a short essay in which we'd like you to tell us a little about yourself, your creative background, and your industry goals.
+Take your time with this.
+Very short responses will not be considered.

 - Undergraduate Bachelor's Transcript or Copy of Degree Certificate or DegreeVerify Certificate from National Student Clearinghouse

 Although we do not take college grades into consideration, we require proof that an undergraduate Bachelor's degree, in any field, has been conferred.
 Please provide a copy of your transcript (an unofficial copy is acceptable), or a copy or photo of your degree certificate, or a DegreeVerify Certificate from National Student Clearinghouse.
 Alternatively, if you have an advanced degree such as an MFA, we will accept that transcript or certificate.

 Be sure to sign the Professional Programs Policies on the application page, or your application cannot be considered.

-If you are accepted into the program, you will be contacted with instructions on how to pay your deposit.
+If you are accepted into the program, you will be contacted with instructions on how to pay your $2000 tuition deposit.
 A deposit must be paid to hold your spot in the program.

-IMPORTANT: There is no application fee for our programs.
-If an applicant is not admitted, the applicant will not be charged.
+There is no application fee for our programs.

 REFUND POLICY AND SCHEDULE